DHI/mikeio/docs/dfs-overview.md

 ## Open or read?

-Dfs files contain data and meta data.
+Dfs files contain data and metadata.

 If the file is small (e.g. <100 MB), you probably just want to get all the data at once with `mikeio.read(...)` which will return a `Dataset` for further processing.